MicrosoftDocs/well-architected/well-architected/resiliency/backup-and-recovery.md

 ## Disaster recovery plan

 Start by creating a recovery plan.
 The plan is considered complete after it's been fully tested.
-Include the people, processes, and applications needed to restore functionality within the service-level agreement (SLA) you've defined for your customers.
+Include the people, processes, and applications needed to restore functionality within the service-level agreement (SLA) that you've defined for your customers.

 Consider the following suggestions when you create and test your disaster recovery plan: